 Progressive enhancement might be perceived as requiring extra effort to ensure that content works without advanced features.
 Under tight deadlines and limited budgets, it’s often seen as expendable.

-Clients and stakeholders often prioritise features and aesthetics over accessibility, pushing developers to deprioritise progressive enhancement.
+Clients and stakeholders often prioritise speed, features and aesthetics over accessibility, pushing developers to deprioritise progressive enhancement.

 Many developers may not fully understand that progressive enhancement improves accessibility for all, particularly for users with disabilities or those using assistive technology.